Investor friends, here’s a short yet interesting post that I think you’ll appreciate. It, of course has great lessons to take away…

 See, when I initially reached out to my buyer’s list, I actually had 2 or 3 other investors who were also interested in the REO property.
 So I went back to those investors – and one of them had previously said he’d give me $80k for the deal.

 So, I sold it to this back-up buyer for $80,000.

 The lesson here – don’t panic, be prepared with a solid buyer’s list.

 Personally, I use the Cash Buyer Data Feed to help build my own cash buyers list every single month.
 It’s fast, super affordable and hands you known cash buyers on a silver platter (as you can see).
-If you haven’t already tried it, you can give it a test-drive right now by clicking here.
+If you haven’t already tried it, you can run a quick search for FREE right now by clicking here.

 Flipping a property without the FHA flipping out

 Now, while very unusual for investors, it turned out that the end-buyer was working with an FHA loan.
 (Just in case math isn’t your forte, that’s a $20,000 spread: I bought the deal for $60k and sold it for $80k.)
 We planned to close fast, within a few days.

 FHA: Again, you likely know that the FHA is the Federal Housing Administration.
 It sets standards for construction, underwriting, and insures loans made by banks.
 It provides mortgage insurance on loans made by FHA-approved lenders throughout the United States.

 After I bought the REO property and fixed the plumbing, the house was then appraised for around $100k.

 Now, here’s where this deal gets even more interesting…